ordinals/ord/docs/src/introduction.md

 collected and traded as curios.

-Individual satoshis can be inscribed with arbitrary content, creating Bitcoin-native digital artifacts that can be held in a Bitcoin wallet and transferred using Bitcoin transactions.
+Individual satoshis can be inscribed with arbitrary content, creating Bitcoin-native digital artifacts that can be held in Bitcoin wallets and transferred using Bitcoin transactions.
 Inscriptions are as durable, immutable, secure, and decentralized as the Bitcoin blockchain itself.